potemkinViktor/Arbitrage/README.md

 ```

 ## ***How we can get prices of tokens from pancakeswap***
-1.
+1. In this function we can get address of pair in PancakeFactory
 ```solidity
     function getPair(address _token0, address _token1) public view returns (address pairAddress)
 ```
-   In this function we can get address of pair in PancakeFactory
+    `returns` address of pair in pancakeswap

 2. Searching for price of _token0 in pair